Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 As a broad outline, though, the three main steps are:

-- Apportionment of residual input tax: Residual input tax is input tax on purchases used to make both taxable and exempt supplies.
+Apportionment of residual input tax: Maintaining compliance involves managing residual input tax on purchases used to make both taxable and exempt supplies.
 We’ll work out how much of this you can recover.

 If you don’t think this method provides a fair and reasonable result, however, you can apply to use a special method.

-To talk to us about VAT for dentists or for any other financial matters related to running a dental surgery, have a look at our accounting services for dentists.
+To talk to us about VAT for dentists or for any other financial matters related to running a dental surgery, have a look at our accounting services for dentists or contact us for more information.